Biodiversity Hotspots across Wales Project

 - Have your site showcased as a best practice site or case studies for others to be inspired by and learn from.

-For more information or to register an interest, contact Mick Clifton, Project Manager at firstname.lastname@example.org, phone 01691 780733.
+For more information or to benefit from the project, contact Mick Clifton, Project Manager at firstname.lastname@example.org.